 A couple of years ago I was listening to a talk by Sean of Seanswes and this is one of the major points he made.
 He focused on lettering at first and when he got his business of the ground, he slowly added videos, courses, podcasting, payed community and more and expanded his expertise to topics like freelancing and time management.

 Start small.
 Start with one thing and put your best work out consistently week after week, day after day.
 When you gain momentum add your other passions, one by one, to your business until you’re practically a lifestyle brand.
-I've created a worksheet that will help choose where to start and what to add.

 You'll need patience, consistency and absolute trust in yourself – real tangible results won’t come as easy as the likes on an Instagram post, so keep at it and if you need encouragement, write to me, or join the Creative Business Sisters Facebook group.